bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ### An Ensemble of Weak Learners

 {% marginnote 'sn-onea' 'A model which memorizes the errors for all of its training samples will have no use in the practical scenario.'%}When trainining a new error-predicting model to predict a model's current errors, we regularize its complexity to prevent *overfitting*.
 This regularized model will have *'errors'* in predicting the original model's *'errors'*.
+With reference to the <a href="#example">above example</a>, it might not necessarily predict 2.
 Since the new improved model's prediction depends on the new error-predicting model's prediction, it will still have errors albeit lower.

 To mitigate this, we perform 2 measures.
 First, we reduce our reliance or trust on any single error-predicting model by applying a small weight, *$$ \alpha $$* (typically between 0 to 0.1) to its output.
 Then, instead of stopping after 1 iteration of improvement, we repeat the process multiple times, learning new error-prediction models for newly formed improved models till the accuracy or error is satisfactory.
 This is summed up using the equations below.